-Adobe Experience Manager is set to release AEM 6.4 in late April.
-There are a number of new features, but whether to upgrade and when to upgrade are not always clear.
+Adobe Experience Manager released AEM 6.4 in late April 2018.
+It has a number of new features, but whether to upgrade and when to upgrade are not always clear.
 Let’s walk through the new features and help you navigate to the right decision for your organization.

 First off, AEM 6.3 was a fantastic release – the best yet from Adobe.
 With 6.3 we saw parity between TouchUI and ClassicUI capabilities.
 Adobe also introduced compelling new features such as bulk workflows, author collaboration tools, launches, experience fragments and activity maps.
 Adobe added core components that were production ready to help customers get to market faster.
 We found the AEM 6.3 upgrade to be easier than some previous upgrades and the release was more stable.
 It was easy to recommend this upgrade to customers and the results have been extremely positive.
 Adobe delivered on their vision without much compromise with AEM 6.3.

 But now AEM 6.4 is here and our customers are already asking about if they should upgrade and when they should do it.
 At Hero Digital, we’ve been part of the prerelease program so we have had a chance to get hands-on with AEM 6.4 and provide some insight into the new features.
 This year’s release of AEM focuses on fluid experiences, content intelligence and marketing & IT velocity.
 The following are some new key features of AEM Sites and Assets that support these themes;

 - Style System for Components – in previous releases, it was necessary to do custom development to allow authors to style components differently across experiences.
 The new Style System gives us a default styling system which should both speed development and enhance many components that are far too static today